 During the senior year, students complete Liberal Studies 498, Assessment in Liberal Studies.
 This course supports students as they complete the Liberal Studies writing, research, and reflection assessments; the CSET; and the application process for their credential program.
 (Note that the assessment is completed in Liberal Studies 498; students no longer complete a large, separate portfolio.)
 They are strongly encouraged to save both syllabi and written work (exams, projects, and other materials) from all their courses in preparation for the CSET and the senior-level assessment.

 The specialization consists of 12-units in a given discipline.
 One course from the upper division major may be double counted in some specializations.
 Specializations focus on the major subject areas taught in the schools plus human development.
 Thus, graduates can help each other once they begin teaching.
 Students completing the Integrated Program complete a modified specialization that includes a special history course plus one semester of credential coursework.

 - The Liberal Studies Office offers advising exclusively to all Liberal Studies majors.
 Students are supported through a series of workshops, e-mail advising, and one-on-one advising.
-See the Liberal Studies HOT TOPICS web site for information about the required orientation and subsequent advising procedures.
-E-mail advice is available via the e-mail icon on the original home page, which is accessible from the above site.
+See the Liberal Studies web site for more information.

 Opportunities for employment in private and public schools (K-6) for graduates obtaining teaching credentials are excellent.
 Current estimates suggest that one out of five current elementary teachers will retire in the next five years.
 During the last decade, 100% of graduates with bilingual or special education credentials have found immediate employment upon graduation from the credential program.